Calcination

 A calciner is a steel cylinder that rotates inside a heated furnace and performs indirect high-temperature processing (550–1150 °C, or 1000–2100 °F) within a controlled atmosphere.

+Etymology

+The process of calcination derives its name from the Latin calcinare 'to burn lime' due to its most common application, the decomposition of calcium carbonate (limestone) to calcium oxide (lime) and carbon dioxide, in order to create cement.
+The product of calcination is usually referred to in general as "calcine", regardless of the actual minerals undergoing thermal treatment.

 Industrial processes

-The process of calcination derives its name from the Latin calcinare (to burn lime) due to its most common application, the decomposition of calcium carbonate (limestone) to calcium oxide (lime) and carbon dioxide, in order to create cement.
-The product of calcination is usually referred to in general as "calcine", regardless of the actual minerals undergoing thermal treatment.
 Calcination is carried out in furnaces or reactors (sometimes referred to as kilns or calciners) of various designs including shaft furnaces, rotary kilns, multiple hearth furnaces, and fluidized bed reactors.

 Examples of calcination processes include the following: